garenhart/garenhart.github.io/_posts/thoughts/2011-05-25-great_books.md

 show_date: true
 published: true
 ---
-> Good books make you smarter, great books wake up your own dormant wisdom.
-Examples of great books: Montaigne's Essays or Tao Te Ching.
+> Good books can enhance one's intelligence, while great books have the power to awaken one's inherent wisdom.
+Examples of such great works include Montaigne's Essays and the Tao Te Ching."